 Breakeven Parameters

-Move SL after — How many pips of profit before breakeven triggers.
-Example: move_sl_after: 50 means breakeven activates at 50 pips profit.
+Move SL after — How many points of profit before breakeven triggers.
+Example: move_sl_after: 500 means breakeven activates at 500 points (50 pips) profit.

-Move SL to — Where to place the SL relative to entry price.
-Example: move_sl_to: 5 means SL moves to entry + 5 pips.
+Move SL to — Where to place the SL relative to entry price (in points).
+Example: move_sl_to: 50 means SL moves to entry + 50 points (5 pips).
 This small buffer covers the spread so you don't get stopped out at exactly breakeven.

 {